sxh1136/rHEV-subtyping-tool/README.md

 Accompanies manuscript under review.

-Note: Currently only supports individual sequences.
+Currently only supports individual sequences.
 If multifasta is passed to script, only the first sequence will be analysed.

 Tool workflow:
 1. Calculates p-distance of input sequence to reference genomes.